My shopping cart

-The Martin 15 Series of all-mahogany guitars took some time to get up and running.
+The Martin 15 Series originally took some time to get up and running.
 The first mention of the style was in 1935, when Martin made prototypes of two R-18 archtops and two 0-15 flattops, which, according to the log books, were either birch or maple.
 In 1940, the style formally entered the catalog with the introduction of the 0-15.
 Martin made 578 that first year, making it their most popular model by a long shot.

 The 0-15 was the plainest guitar Martin ever made and it had no binding, the simplest soundhole rosette, and a thin, satin finish.
 But the all-mahogany construction sounded very good.
 It didn’t have the roar and rumble of a rosewood and spruce dreadnought like the D-28, but the 0-15 was balanced sonically and responded well to both fingerpicking and flatpicking.